 As a pioneer of the energy turnaround, we make climate protection and sustainability the focus of our activities.
-Our aim is to become fully climate neutral as a company by 2050 at the latest.
+Our aim is to become fully climate neutral as a company.
 To this end, we will forego using all fossil energies, such as coal and natural gas, make consistent efforts to further expand renewable energies, boost energy efficiency and supply our customers exclusively with green energies.
 At the same time, we are sustainably reducing our CO2 emissions and also supporting our customers in achieving their own climate neutrality.

 We have aligned our strategy to the energy system of the future for years now and are gradually converting our electricity and heating energy generation to renewable energies.
 Here, we are working above all with wind and solar power, as well as with climate-neutral biomass and non-recyclable waste.
 Today, around half of our electricity already comes from renewable sources.

 Alongside electricity, the heating energy turnaround also places a crucial role for us.
 After all, one third of all CO2 emissions in Germany result from the generation and use of heating energy.
 That is why we are building on Green Heat and also making our heating energy supply CO2-free – renewable, sustainable and secure.
 Today, around 30 percent of our district heating in Mannheim already comes from climate-neutral energies.

 “Climate protection and sustainability are key aspects of our DNA.
 MVV has set itself the goal of climate neutrality and is guided by a 1.5 degree path.

 As milestones along the way, we have set clear and transparent climate and sustainability targets enabling us to measure our performance at all times.
 Our customers and partners can rely on this.”